anlqdev/anlqdev/README.md

 ## My project
 I'm working on PowerSchedule

-But wait... why is fluentix-ide achieved?
+But wait... why is fluentix-ide archieved?
 Because in the past, I was known as a friend of [nglam](https://nglam.dev)'s friend, and now I caused a conflict with him.

 ## My blog
 [Click me!](https://anlqdev.github.io) but it still incomplete :(